Samson Ryan: Early life, junior football and state-league football

-Ryan grew up in Pambula, a coastal town on New South Wales' far south coast.
+Ryan grew up in Merimbula, a coastal town on New South Wales' far south coast.
 He played football with the Pambula Panthers and the Merimbula in the Sapphire Coast Australian Football League as well as cricket in his pre-teen years, before focusing on cricket in his early teen years.
 Around that time, he was offered a cricket scholarship to Toowoomba Grammar School, prompting his family to move to Queensland to accept the scholarship.

 Ryan returned to football while in Toowoomba and became an impressive prospect, joining the Brisbane Lions Academy program and later representing Queensland at the Under 17 National Championships in 2018.

 Ryan played representative football with the Lions Academy side in the 2019 NAB League Boys season, and was named by Aussie Rules Draft Central as the best performed ruck of any of the five competing Academies, after averaging 26 hitouts a game across five matches.
 That same year, he represented Queensland as part of Allies side at the 2019 AFL Under 18 Championships.
 In the later part of the season, Ryan played QAFL football with Sherwood Districts and later made his NEAFL debut with Redland.

 Though part of the Lions' academy, the club was not given priority access to match any other club's bid on Ryan at the 2019 AFL national draft owing to his relatively late move to Queensland.
 In any case he was eventually passed over by all 18 clubs.

 Ryan intended to return to state-league football in 2020, initially signing with the Canberra Football Club but ultimately being unable to play at the level after the NEAFL season was cancelled as a result of state border closures associated with the COVID-19 pandemic.
 He returned instead to Sherwood in the QAFL, where he played 10 matches as the club's lead ruck.